Mutestock/cphsoft/dsc/uge05/cosine_vector_comparison_thing/README.md

 <p> The project is created as a cli tool </p>
 <p> The project is created with a poetry venv  </p>

+<p> Cli command example (in this directory):</p>
+<p> python ./src/main.py exercise --kek ./resources/sample01.txt ./resources/sample02.txt ./resources/sample03.txt </p>

+<p> You should be able to use any three files since it's a cli tool.
+You could use it on your own samples if one was so inclined </p>
+<p> If you don't want to use poetry (you should get comfortable with a virtual environment eventually), then make sure you have click installed </p>
+<p> pip install click </p>
+<p> If you're using anaconda, then click is likely already installed</p>
+<p> Try it out </p>

 <h4> --- Assignment definition --- </h4>